Twarner491/TeddyWarner.org/docs/proj.md

             <span class="mobileyear">
             <p class="readtime">6-7 mins</p>
             </span>
             <p class="projdescription">Lost a lid or just want a more functional cap?
-Generate and print your own, compatible with any existing threads!
-Uses metric thread standards via equasions in fusions parameters, allowing for the generation of a threaded cap with only 3 required measurements.</p>
+Generate and print your own, compatible with any existing threads!<span class="laphide"> Uses metric thread standards via equasions in fusions parameters, allowing for the generation of a threaded cap with only 3 required measurements.</span></p>
           </a>
         </div>
         <hr/>